Eric Opoku (politician): Attack

 Opoku was attacked in his residence on 25 December 2017 in Sankore in the Brong Ahafo region of Ghana.
 The National Democratic Congress alleged that the attackers were armed supporters of the opposition New Patriotic Party.
 He was attacked for the second time, on 1 April 2018, also in his home in Sankore by armed men.
 Though left unharmed the attackers allegedly made away with about GHS 10,400.00, a television set and decoder and damaged three of Opoku's vehicles.

 Personal life

 Opoku is a Christian.
 He is married with four children.

+Awards/Honours

+Opoku received an award as the best member of parliament for communal and rural development for 2017 from the Bureau of Research on Governance, Commerce, and Administration (BORGCA).
+This award was given for his contribution to developmental projects in the Asunafo South constituency.